Grantmaking Coordinator

 An art residency provides the technical conditions, time, and space to develop ideas and try new approaches.
 It is a moment that promotes connection between artists from different backgrounds and consequently the exchange of knowledge and experiences.

+Aviário Studio Ceramics Residency aims to promote the exploration and production in the Ceramics field.
+The program is customized according to the participating artist’s goals regarding duration, outcome and focus.
 We offer the conditions to test possibilities and materialize ideas.
-On one hand, it can be a moment of transition, more connected to experimentation and research; on the other hand, it can be the point of consolidation of a project translated into the production of a new body of work.
+On one hand, it can be a moment of transition, more connected to experimentation, research and learning new techniques; on the other hand, it can be the point of consolidation of a project translated into the production of a new body of work.

 Residency Length